selinazuberi/GratitudeLens3/README.md

 - May misread sarcasm or cultural nuance
 - Self-reporting introduces bias and incomplete data

-**Ethical considerations:**
-- Privacy and user data protection
-- Avoiding toxic positivity
-- Supporting empathy, not replacing it

 ## What next?

 Future development ideas: